ramialkawadri/brainy-backend-java/README.md

 git repo.
 Those are necessary to make the application work.
 How to setup those secrets can be found by running `create-secrets.bash -h`, the file can found in `src/main/resources/scripts`.

+## See code coverage in vscode

+1. Press `Ctrl + Shift + P` so that the command palette is visible, then run `Tasks: Run task` and choose the task with the name `Update code coverage`.
+1. Press `Ctrl + Shift + P` so that the command palette is visible again, run the command `Coverage Gutters: Display Coverage`.